sciZer0/7/v/README.md

 </p>
 <br>

-This paper proposes an idea about a revolutionary, layer-1 blockchain which already at the start has a big, multi-million user base, and leverages a new token-distribution mechanism providing the best Gini coefficient in the industry.
+This paper proposes an idea about a revolutionary, layer-1 blockchain which already at the start has a big, multi-million user base, and leverages a new token-distribution mechanism providing the blockchain the best Gini coefficient in the industry.

 Also for the first time ever in the industry, the blockchain has the native token, the total-supply of which is decreasing from day one.